virtimus/tinyHomeServer/bootstrap/shell.md

 **\[ths-shell-init\] END.**

-Configure and run ap (accessPoint) - use MacroDroid from play store for autostart of accessPoint on boot.
+Configure and run AP (accessPoint) - use MacroDroid from play store for autostart of accessPoint on boot.

 Use separate password for iot subnet.
 Referenced as thsPass